neo4j-contrib/django-neomodel/README.rst

 Go to http://localhost:8000/admin/

-To Contribute
+Running Tests
 ===================

-Setup neo4j Desktop with a local database with password 'foobar' and version 4.1.2 (current version when this was written).
+Setup Neo4j Desktop with a local database with password 'foobar' and version 4.1.2 (current version when this was written).

 Commands to run tests::